alex/recipes/desserts/chocolate-cake.rst

 #.
 Butter a 9- by 2-inch cake pan (not from the |3/4| cup butter).
 #.
 Dust the pan with flower, and then knock out any excess.
 #.
 Mix flour, cocoa, baking soda, and salt with a whisk.
 #.
-In a seperate bowl, beat together butter and brown sugar until pale and
+In a separate bowl, beat together butter and brown sugar until pale and
    fluffy.
 #.
 Add eggs, one at a time, to the butter and brown sugar, mix after each.
 #.
 Beat vanilla in.